soldierguy/wallpapers/README.md

-Just a collection of different wallpapers
+Just a collection of different wallpapers.

 All credits go to the artists who made the art or something (I forgor who made all the art)